KenjiDoom/git_learning/README.md

 # Learning how to use git NOTES
+This repo can also be used for testing new commands
 # Examples
 1. Git init is used for creating a new repo or reinitializing an existing repo.
 ```